Founded in 1993, JAZZANTIQUA

 DANCE & MUSIC ENSEMBLE celebrates the jazz tradition as a vital thread in the cultural fabric of African American

-the Company’s mission is to increase awareness of and appreciation for jazz as an American legacy through collaborative
+the Company’s mission is to increase awareness of and appreciation for jazz through collaborative dance and music

-compositions along with the works of Duke Ellington, Miles Davis, John Coltrane and other greats, JazzAntiqua delves deep
+with the works of Duke Ellington, Miles Davis, Nina Simone, John Coltrane and other greats, JazzAntiqua delves deep into

-JazzAntiqua has been recognized with grant awards from the
+JazzAntiqua has been recognized with grant awards and support

-Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Los Angeles Department of Cultural Affairs
+from the Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Los Angeles Department of Cultural

-(Oakland), Mesa Performing Arts Center (Arizona) and many other venues.
+Mesa Performing Arts Center (Arizona) and many other distinguished venues.

 Feature stories and spotlight articles on JazzAntiqua have appeared in the Los Angeles Times and Los Angeles Weekly